 Summary: Climate activists make bold claims about extreme weather caused by our CO2 emissions, attributing most big weather events to CO2's influence.
 Let's look at the numbers.
 Have extreme weather events become more common?
 The answers are easily available.
-"Some day — not tomorrow, not next year, but probably sometime before runaway climate change forces … Continue reading Look at the trends in extreme weather & see the state of the world
+Too many journalists and activists prefer to ignore them.
+"Some day — not tomorrow, not next … Continue reading Look at the trends in extreme weather & see the state of the world

 Summary: To boost our fear, activists and journalists report the weather with amnesia about the past.
 Ten year records become astonishing events; weather catastrophes of 50 or 100 years ago are forgotten.
 It makes for good clickbait but cripples our ability to prepare for the inevitable.
 California's history of floods and droughts gives a fine … Continue reading California’s past megafloods – and the coming ARkStorm